CELPIP Speaking Score Chart

 Trained evaluators score each response across four equally-weighted criteria: content/coherence (did you fully address the task?), vocabulary (range and precision), listenability (pronunciation, pace, fluency), and task fulfillment (right tone for the situation).
 Accents are fine — clarity is what's measured.
 A strong accent that stays understandable can still hit CLB 9.

 The speaking section is identical between CELPIP General and CELPIP-LS.
-The chart above is all you need.
+The chart above is the only conversion you need.

 What Each CLB Level Means for Speaking